“Moment of Silence” by Barby Schacher

 Why These Experiences Matter to Me

-Getting back into art, entering competitions, and receiving awards has been a blessing—but the real reward has been the encouragement of fellow artists and friends.
+Entering these Western Art competitions and receiving recognition has been a blessing—but the real reward has been the encouragement of fellow artists and friends.
 Meeting others who share my passion, my values, and my love of Western life has brought deep joy to my creative journey.

 A New Chapter in My Artistic Journey